Written by Pat Hanrahan and Julie Zelenski

 This guide gives a brief overview of what is unique about compiling C programs to execute in a bare-metal environment.

 A typical program is compiled for a hosted system where it has access to the standard libraries and facilities provided by the operating system layer.
 In hosted mode, the program runs at the pleasure of the host operating system.
-In contrast, a bare metal program is non-hosted; it does not stand on top of an operating system or library; it runs entirely standalone.
-The program has the freedom to do whatever it wants, without any pesky interference from a overbearing OS, but cannot count on any facilities other than what it provides for itself.
+In contrast, a bare-metal program is non-hosted; it does not stand on top of an operating system or library; it runs entirely on its own.
+The program has the freedom to do whatever it wants, without any pesky interference from an OS overlord, but cannot count on any facilities other than what it provides for itself.

 By default, gcc